icukovic/gingerbill.org-source/content/article/2021-03-07-untyped-types.md

   - go
 ---

 When I was designing the constant value system in [Odin](https://odin-lang.org/), I wanted literals (especially numbers) to "just work".
-I was inspired by how both [Ada](https://www.adacore.com/about-ada)[^ada-constant] and [Go](https://golang.org/)[^go-constants] both handled there constant value system.
+I was inspired by how both [Ada](https://www.adacore.com/about-ada)[^ada-constant] and [Go](https://golang.org/)[^go-constants] both handled their constant value systems.
 But this lead me to a realization that there are two general different models of thought when it comes to values in programming languages.

 [^ada-constant]: https://www.adaic.org/resources/add_content/docs/95style/html/sec_3/3-2-6.html
 [^go-constants]: I highly recommend reading the article regarding how Go implements its constant value system <https://blog.golang.org/constants>